canatac/reimagined-guide/README.md

 - **`localhost.key`**: The private key for the local development certificate.
 - **`privkey.pem`**: The private key for the SSL/TLS certificate.

-This structure organizes the project into logical components, separating concerns between email functionality, API implementation, and configuration.
+This structure organizes the project into logical components, separating concerns between email functionality, API implementation, and server operations.
 It also includes necessary files for deployment, testing, and secure communication.

 ### 2.3 Data Flow
 1. Client connects to the server (plain text or TLS)